KennethWilke/learn-to-luvit/chapter4/README.md

 print(iterations .. " > 0 is " .. tostring(iterations > 0))
 ```

+The `..` operator in this example is Lua's string concatenation operation.

 Lua also has the `repeat` statement that is similar to a do-while loop in other
 languages in that this loop will always iterate at least once, but it uses the
 `until` keyword to continue iterating until a condition is `false`.